cs4740/fastapi-container/README.md

 1. Builds the container image.
 2. Pushes the new image to the container registry of your choice (i.e. Docker Hub, GHCR, etc.)
-3. Pushes an SQS message to Amazon triggering a re-deployment of the app in DCOS.
+3. (Optional) Publish a message for deployment in K8S, etc.

 To enable this pipeline, place it in `.github/workflows/` and git push.
 Some repository secrets must be set before builds will work.